stormalf/chibicc/README.md

 ## release notes

 1.0.22.9    Reporting fix from 1.0.23 (ISS-187) and activating overlapping range detection.
+Defining GNUC version 2 because some projects handle compilation directives for INTEL_COMPILER or GNUC only.

 ## old release notes